leedavis81/vent/README.md

 To pass in parameters into your method simply provide them when registering the event.

-Please note there are two reserved strings that if passed in as a parameter will be replaced.
+Please note there are two reserved strings that if passed in as a parameter will be replaced
-`_OVL_NAME_` - replaced with the name of the variable you're accessing (set or get) `_OVL_VALUE_` - replaces with the value your updating a variables with (set only)
+- `_OVL_NAME_`  replaced with the name of the variable you're accessing (set or get)
+- `_OVL_VALUE_`  replaced with the value your updating a variable with (set only)

 ```php